Have a question? Ask Power Pete!

 the drain by heavy powertool use?

-Yes, most of our customers will leave their vehicle running while using their inverter.
+Yes, most of our customers will leave their vehicle running while using their unit.
 We recommend that only 2500 watt inverters and below be used on your truck or large vehicle.
 Advise your vehicle’s manufacture or mechanic to make sure your alternator will keep up with the amps being used.

 What is the Low Voltage Alarm & Shutdown?